mcdemarco/the-new-kitchen-cookbook/rice/tempehRisotto.md

 Leave a little broth in the rice at the end to keep it fairly loose.
 If you have leftover broth, save it for reheating any leftover risotto.

+## Extras

+* A handful of raisins, along with turmeric, dill, basil, mustard seed, assafroa (safflower), and red wine.
+* Diced chicken thighs.